Read-The-Question/rtq-review/src/pages/md/papers/the-independent-schools-examinations-board--11-plus--maths--2016--sample-paper-5.md

 <div class='workings'>
 <div class='working'>

-ABBR: It is really important to use the right units in calculations and convert where required .

-To compare, let's convert all the units to $\text {km}$.
+Let's convert all the units into km.

 $
 \begin{aligned}